ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

     }
     ```

-# Scrittura di file binari
+# Writing Binary Files

--   La *endianness* è identificata dal tipo [`ByteOrder`](https://docs.oracle.com/javase/7/docs/api/java/nio/ByteOrder.html) in `java.nio` (una classe Java, ma in Kotlin si possono usare nativamente librerie Java)
+-   Endianness is identified by the [`ByteOrder`](https://docs.oracle.com/javase/7/docs/api/java/nio/ByteOrder.html) type in `java.nio` (a Java class, but you can natively use Java libraries in Kotlin).

--   Per scrivere/leggere valori in formato binario c'è la classe [`ByteBuffer`](https://docs.oracle.com/javase/7/docs/api/java/nio/ByteBuffer.html), sempre in `java.nio`.
-Esempio in Kotlin:
+-   To write/read values in binary format, there is the [`ByteBuffer`](https://docs.oracle.com/javase/7/docs/api/java/nio/ByteBuffer.html) class, also in `java.nio`.
+Example in Kotlin:

     ```kotlin
     fun writeFloatToStream(stream: OutputStream, value: Float, order: ByteOrder) {